esausilva/synology-photos-slideshow-api/README.md

 #### Response Codes

 - 200: Success
 - 500: Error.
-Any unexpected errors. _See the previous endpoint for an example._
+Any unexpected errors. _Refer to the previous example._

 An example of the success response: